hyperledger/firefly/docs/keyconcepts/keyconcepts.md

 # Key Concepts

-Use this section to familiarize yourself with the core tenets and runtimes underpinning FireFly.
+Use this section to find out what FireFly is, and the problem it is designed to solve in a modern multi-party system.